By Craig Kolb, Acentric Marketing Research (Pty) LTD, 16 March 2017

 How can market research help?
 Search times will eventually improve as consumers learn to identify your package again.
 But ideally it would be best to select the new design with the shortest search time, so that the short-term sales impact is minimised.
 Once search times improve, effective redesigns should result in increased sales, while bad redesigns may have the opposite effect.
 That is why it is important to research the impact on purchase intent in the same survey (discussed later).

 Figure 1: An example of a search time question

 Packaging stand out on shelf

 With a new design it would be expected that your package may stand out on shelf less effectively than before.
 Familiar packages tend to do better in stand out testing.
-Stand out testing is typically conducted during a survey, but could also be done in a physical mockup.
+Stand out testing is typically conducted during a survey.
 Assessing the impact on stand provides allows you to identify which of the new alternatives is least likely to reduce stand out.

 Packaging recognition at a distance

 Another important area to test in packaging research is brand recognition.
 Are consumers able to still recognise the package design at a distance, even when text is not really visible?
 What percentage will confuse your new package with competitors – in effect helping competitors win accidental sales?
 Which of the new designs you are considering is correctly identified as belonging to your brand?